automata/awesome-jamstack/README.md

 - [Jamify Tutorials — Publish flaring fast blogs with Gatsby and Ghost](https://www.jamify.org)
 - [State of the Headless CMS Market 2020 report](https://tracker.kontent.ai/592920/state-of-the-headless-cms-market-2020)
 - [Why is Next.js my ultimate choice over Gatsby, Gridsome, and Nuxt?](https://kontent.ai/blog/gatsby-vs-next-gridsome-nuxt)
+- [Generating a Static Site with Flask and Deploying it to Netlify](https://testdriven.io/blog/static-site-flask-and-netlify/) - Leverage the JAMstack with Python and Flask by creating a static site and deploying it to Netlify.

 ## Podcasts